Discontinuation of CEQ - frequently asked questions

 8. What if I haven’t sat the CEQ but will reach 60 FTE months before February 2025?

-- If you are successful in the March 2025 MEQ but haven’t completed CEQ exam, you’re exempted from the CEQ requirement.
+- If you were successful in the March 2025 MEQ but haven’t completed CEQ exam, you’re exempted from the CEQ requirement.

-- If you are unsuccessful in the March 2026 MEQ (or sit after March 2026), you must complete the Critical Thinking in Psychiatry (CTIP) learning modules once they're mandatory from August 2026.
+- If you were unsuccessful in the March 2026 MEQ (or sit after March 2026), you must complete the Critical Thinking in Psychiatry (CTIP) learning modules once they're mandatory from August 2026.

 The modules will be released on LearnIt through a staggered implementation schedule: